-- 1. Newborn: Plan of Safe Care - Caseworkers must complete a Plan of Safe Care DCYF 15-491 with families as required by the Child Abuse Prevention and Treatment Act (CAPTA) when newborns are: - 1.
-Identified as substance affected by a medical practitioner.
-Substances are defined as alcohol, marijuana and any drug with abuse potential, including prescription medications. - 2.
-Identified as having withdrawal symptoms resulting from prenatal drug and alcohol exposure. - 3.
+- Newborn, Birth to One Month: Plan of Safe Care Caseworkers must complete Plan of Safe Care DCYF 15-491 forms with families with open cases as required by CAPTA, when newborns meet at least one of the following criteria: - 1.
+Diagnosed with neonatal abstinence syndrome (NAS) or neonatal opioid withdrawal syndrome (NOWS) by a health care provider. - 2.
+Identified as having withdrawal symptoms, are substance-affected, or have fetal alcohol spectrum disorder resulting from prenatal drug and alcohol exposure. - 3.
 Born to a dependent youth. - 2.
-Birth to six months: Period of PURPLE Crying - 1.
-Caseworkers must discuss with parents and caregivers about their knowledge and understanding of "Period of PURPLE Crying" when working with families. - 2.
-LD workers must ask if parents or caregivers have previously received information on "Period of PURPLE Crying," when licensing or approving home studies for families accepting placements. - 3.
-Caseworkers and LD workers must provide educational materials to any parents or caregivers who have not received the information. - 3.
+Birth through Six Months: "Period of PURPLE Crying"

+- 1. Caseworkers must discuss with parents, guardians, and caregivers about their knowledge and understanding of "Period of PURPLE Crying" when working with families. - 2.
+LD workers must ask parents, guardians, and caregivers if they have previously received information on the "Period of PURPLE Crying," when investigating, licensing, or approving home studies for families accepting placements. - 3.
+Caseworkers and LD workers must provide educational materials to parents, guardians, and caregivers who have not received the information. - 3.
 Birth to One Year: Infant Safe Sleep - 1.
 Caseworkers must: - 1.
-Conduct a safe sleep assessment where the child primarily resides for one of the following, when: - 1.
+Conduct safe sleep assessments where infants primarily reside, when: - 1.
 Placing an infant in a new placement setting. - 2.
-Completing a CPS intervention involving a child aged birth to one year, even if the child is not identified as an alleged victim or an identified child. - 2.
-Assess safe sleep conditions during subsequent monthly Health and Safety Visits. - 2.
-LD workers: - 1.
-Will review the safe sleep environment for infants in licensed and unlicensed placements. - 2.
-Must assess the sleeping environment and educate the family on safe sleep practices when licensing or approving a home study with families accepting placements for infants.
+Completing Child Protective Services' (CPS), Family Voluntary Services' (FVS), and Child and Family Welfare Services' (CFWS) interventions involving infants aged birth to one year, even if the infants are not identified as an alleged victim or identified child. - 2.
+Assess safe sleep conditions during subsequent monthly health and safety visits. - 2.
+LD workers must complete the following when licensing or approving home studies with families accepting placements for infants: - 1.
+Assess sleeping environments. - 2.
+Educate families on safe sleep practices. - 3.
+CPS investigators must observe and make recommendations for safe sleep environments for infants in licensed and unlicensed placements during an investigation.